qcif/cvmfs-setup-galaxy/README.md

 - install the CernVM-FS client software
 - create configuration files for the Galaxy Project CernVM-FS repositories

-The repositories can then be accessed in the normal manner:
+The repositories can then be accessed in the normal manner, as autofs mounts under the "/cvmfs" directory.
+The name of the mount is the repository name, which (by convention) looks like a domain name (e.g. "data.galaxyproject.org").

 ```sh
 $ ls /cvmfs/data.galaxyproject.org